chicagopcdc/d4cg-modeling/pcdc/pcdc-model/pcdc_v2.0/README.md

 Almost all of these changes are either renamed fields (1:1), or are related to the PCDC-wide move to using reference time periods rather than duplicated disease phases and treatment courses.

-Changes that still require consortia feedback and approval, and which are <u>not</u> reflected in this version, include:
+Changes that still require consortia feedback and approval, and **which are not reflected in this version**, include:
 - The restructured molecular/genetics table.
 - Expanding the diagnosis table to include medical history.
 - The restructure radiation therapy table.